gpeterson2/JWPCE-dictionary-entry-to-Anki-csv-converter/readme.rst

 1. kanji, "kana (html) newline translations"
 2. kana, "translations"

+As well as a translation, kana/kanji version as well.

 At some point it would be nice to start with a list of pure Japanese words have the program search for definitions and then write that out to a csv, completely bypassing JWPCE.
 But that will be a job for the future.